MadArtistPhoto/MadArtistPhoto/README.md

 - HTML5
 - CSS3
 - Javascript
+- Visual Studio Code
+- GitHub (by far one of the most un-intuative things I have ever seen)

 👯 I’m looking to collaborate on ...<br>
 🤔 I’m looking for help with ...<br>